Chester, St John the Baptist Church

 HERITAGE HIGHLIGHTS: Superb 12th-century Norman architecture and a history dating to the 7th century

-In 1075 St John’s was raised to the status of cathedral for the region of West Mercia.
+In 1075 St John’s was raised to the status of a cathedral for the region of West Mercia.
 The bishopric was officially maintained at St John’s until 1102.
 Despite this rise in status, most subsequent bishops resided at Coventry and Lichfield, but the church remained a cathedral in name until the Reformation.

 St John’s became the Collegiate Church of Chester in the 13th century, maintained by a college of secular canons.
 When the See of Chester was established in 1541 by Henry VIII, the first bishop established his seat at St John’s before moving it to the Abbey Church of St Werburgh, now Chester Cathedral.
 Also at the Reformation, the east end of the church was destroyed, and much remains unrestored.

 At the south-east is the Chapter House, which dates to about 1300.
 The interior of the church is largely Norman in style and can be dated stylistically to the early 12th century.
 It is one of the best examples in Britain of the transition from the Romanesque to Gothic styles of architecture.
 There is a four-bay nave, crossing and chancel, all Norman work, and a Norman gallery in the chancel.

-There are a trio of medieval effigies in the north aisle, including a late 13th-century knight in armour, a member of the Carrington family.
+There are three medieval effigies in the north aisle, including a late 13th-century knight in armour, a member of the Carrington family.
 Nearby is the tomb of Agnes de Ridley (d.
 1347).
 On the crossing pier are remnants of a 14th-century wall painting depicting St John the Baptist.

 In the Lady Chapel is a notable late 17th-century memorial to Diana Warburton (d.
 1693).
 A later Warburton, Cecil, is remembered with a less grandiose memorial in the south transept.